Lucyna Zwolinska was born in Poland, began her training at Ballet School in Bytom.

-From 2003 she continued her dance education on scholarship at High School of Music & Performing Arts in Frankfurt am Main(Germany), where she also danced in works by Georg Balanchine, William Forsythe and Marguerite Donlon.
+From 2003 she continued her dance education at High School of Music & Performing Arts in Frankfurt am Main, where she was dancing with The Forsythe Company as a guest artist.

 Since season 2018/2019 she is working as a freelance dancer and choreographer.

-For her work „DROGA” she was selected to participate in the 26.International Choreographic Competition Hannover and won, 2013, in 8.International Choreography Competition Ludwigshafen no ballet the 2nd Jury prize, the Presentation prize in the Tanzmesse NRW and the Audience Award.
+For her work „DROGA” she was selected to participate in the 26.International Choreographic Competition Hannover.
+In 2013, in 8.International Choreography Competition Ludwigshafen no ballet she received the 2nd Jury prize, the Presentation prize in the Tanzmesse NRW and the Audience Award.

 "trying to breathe" was created as part of "Think Big - artist residency program 2018", a joint initiative by the ballet of the State Opera Hannover and TANZtheater INTERNATIONAL.

 In June 2019 it was recreated for Stuttgarter Ballett and performed in Noverre: Junge Choreographen evening.

 In 2019, she created her first independent dance project "reflexio".

 In 2020 she received the Zonta-Club Saarlouis cultural award and started to work on

 collaborative project's- B&Z PRODUCTIONS with musician Gabriele Basilico.